 You can change the boot device assignments and order, the boot options and the power on settings as you like.
-You can select which security option applies, Setup or System.
-You must set a password for it at the main level or it will have not effect.
+If you are using OS/2 set the OS Select For DRAM> 64MB line to the OS2 setting.

-CMOS Setup Utility - Advanced BIOS Features
+CMOS Setup Utility - Advanced Boot Options

-Phoenix - AwardBIOS CMOS Setup Utility Advanced BIOS Features Virus Warning CPU L1 & L2 Cache Quick Power On Self Test RAID & SCSI Boot Order First Boot Device Second Boot Device Third Boot Device Boot Other Device Swap Floppy Drive Boot Up Floppy Seek Boot Up NumLock Status IDisabled1 IDisabled1 IEnabled1 IEnabled1 IEnabled1 IEnabled1 IEnabled1 IENABLED IENA Item Help Menu Level ▶ Allows you to choose the UIRUS warning feature for IDE Hard Disk boot sector protection.
-If this function is enabled and someone attempt to Gate A20 Option [Fast] Typematic Rate Setting [Disabled] × Typematic Rate (Chars/Sec) 6 × Typematic Delay (Msec) 250 Security Option [Setup] OS Select For DRAM > 64MB [Non-OS2] Report No FDD For WIN 95 [No] write data into this area , BIOS will show a warning message on screen and alarm beep ↑↓→←:Move Enter:Select +/-/PU/PD:Value F10:Save ESC:Exit F1:General Help F5: Previous Values F6: Fail-Safe Defaults F7: Optimized Defaults
+Virus Warning [Disabled] Item Help CPU L1 & L2 Cache Quick Power On Self Test First Boot Device Boot Other Device Boot Up Floppy Seek Boot Up Floppy Seek Boot Up Floppy Seek Boot Up NumLock Status Gate A20 Option Typematic Rate Setting I ypematic Rate (Chars/Sec) X Typematic Delay (Msec) Security Option APIC Mode MPS Version Control For OS [1.4] OS Select For DRAM > 64MB [Non-OS2] Report No FDD For WIN 95 [No] Menu Level Allows you to choose the VIRUS warning feature for IDE Hard Disk boot sector protection.
+If this function is enabled and someone attempt twrite data into this area, BIOS will show a warning message on screen and alarm beep